privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 1. Frame `request` as in {{request-framing}} and zero pad up to `desired total size`.
 1. Return the encrypted result (as in {{encryption}}).

-## Trusted Auction Server To Browser {#server-to-browser}
+## Bidding and Auction Services To Browser {#server-to-browser}

-This section describes how the browser MUST interpret response messages from the Trusted Auction Server.
+This section describes how the browser MUST interpret response messages from the Bidding and Auction Services.

 ### Decryption